 Everyday Expat life

-Enjoy radio programmes on podcasts.
-I listen to different shows on BBC and other shows.
-Downloading onto your smartphone, tablet or computer for free.
+Listening to radio programmes on podcasts is a good way to keep up with things back home.
+I listen to different shows on the BBC and other channels.
+It´s simple to download them onto your smartphone, tablet or computer for free.

 Some are even daily shows.
-Two of my favourites are Vanessa Feltz on Radio London & Scott Mills Daily on BBC Radio 1 which I listen to every afternoon.
+Two of my favourites are Popmaster (Radio 2) & Scott Mills Daily on BBC Radio 1.
 As I do housework or travel I listen to hours of UK radio each week.

 Healthcare in Spain